Nifty July futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 0.29% to 28.82.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, slumped 3.06% to 25.695.

 The F&O contracts for July will expire on 30 July 2020.